toffee/multiroom-ansible/README.md

 # multiroom-ansible
 Ansible scripts used to install and configure needed tools to setup a multiroom server on moode audio (based on raspberrypi OS).

+This repository contains files for universum - raspberry pi zero 2w with hifiberry miniamp used as snapclient for old Quelle Universum 309503 speakers.

 # step by step configuration
 Create SD card with moode audio: Use Raspberry Pi Imager to write the image downloaded from https://moodeaudio.org/ to SD card.
 TODO: To verify/test if this infrastructure work on plain Rapsberry Pi OS Lite - https://www.raspberrypi.com/software/operating-systems/